 Josephine is one of the world’s top exponents of Egyptian Dance.
 She is in demand internationally for her teaching style and her commitment to the development of each dancer’s talent and ability.

 In 1990 she set up the Josephine Wise Academy of Arabic Dance (JWAAD) to promote the highest standards in Arabic dance, the JWAAD Summer School and the JWAAD Teacher Training Diploma Course.
 After her partner in the creation of the course, Maggie Caffrey, retired, Josephine invited five of her senior teachers to deliver the course with her, and Kay Taylor to head the Professional Training department of the Academy.
-The Academy now runs two Diploma Courses, a Teaching Diploma and a Performance Diploma, and JWAAD professional courses are now being accredited by the Open College Network (OCN).
+The Academy now runs two Diploma Courses, a Teaching Diploma and a Performance Diploma, and JWAAD professional courses are now being accredited by the OCNNER.
+As the accredited courses have continued to become more popular, to ensure focus was given to developing these, this area of JWAAD activities has become a separate limited company:

 Calling on her extensive career as a performer, Josephine has developed a very distinct and accessible method of teaching both the physical technique and the cultural intricacies of Belly Dance.
 Josephine is a teacher of the Alexander Technique and she uses Alexander principles in her dance teaching, particularly alignment of the spine and release in the muscles.
 She is also trained as a Pilates teacher and uses Pilates style exercises when needed for core strengthening for dancers.